gpustack/gpustack/docs/user-guide/model-management.md

 That's it!
 You can now deploy the model `llama3` from `Ollama Library` source in GPUStack as usual, but the model will now be fetched from the self-hosted registry.

-## Advanced Deployment Configuration
+## Advanced Model Configuration

-Our platform supports tailored configurations for model deployment.
+GPUStack supports tailored configurations for model deployment.

 ### Auto Schedule Type

-The system automatically schedules model instances to appropriate GPUs/Workers based on current resource availability.
+GPUStack automatically schedules model instances to appropriate GPUs/Workers based on current resource availability.

 **Placement Strategy**